Energy equality of the weak solutions to non-Newtonian fluids equations: Introduction

 for any $~0\le t<T$.

-For the Leray-Hopf weak solutions of the Navier-Stokes equation, Lions \cite{LJL60} obtain the energy equality in $L^{4}(0,T; L^{4}(\Omega))$.
-Some years later, Serrin\cite{SJ63} derived the energy conservation criterion: $L^{p}(0,T; L^{q}(\Omega))$ with $\frac{2}{p} + \frac{n}{q} \leq 1$(scaling invariant space).
-With Serrin's results, Masuda\cite{MK84} obtained the uniqueness of the weak solution of the Navier-Stokes equation \eqref{eq1.3}.
-And Shinbrot\cite{SM74} improved Serrin's result to $\frac{2}{p} + \frac{2}{q} \leq 1$ for $q\geq 4$, which does not depend on the spatial dimension $n$ and is larger than that of the scaling invariant space given by Serrin\cite{SJ63}.
+For the Leray-Hopf weak solutions of the Navier-Stokes equations, Lions \cite{LJL60} obtained the energy equality in $L^{4}(0,T; L^{4}(\Omega))$.
+Some years later, Serrin \cite{SJ63} derived the energy conservation criterion: $L^{p}(0,T; L^{q}(\Omega))$ with $\frac{2}{p} + \frac{n}{q} \leq 1$(scaling invariant space).
+With Serrin's results, Masuda \cite{MK84} obtained the uniqueness of the weak solution of the Navier-Stokes equations \eqref{eq1.3}.
+And Shinbrot \cite{SM74} improved Serrin's result to $\frac{2}{p} + \frac{2}{q} \leq 1$ for $q\geq 4$, which does not depend on the spatial dimension $n$ and is larger than that of the scaling invariant space given by Serrin \cite{SJ63}.